Their End Is Our Beginning: Cops, Capitalism, and Abolition

 |

 An honest and vulnerable discussion about the realities of prison resistance.
 Oftentimes we romanticize prison.
 The reality is that resisting inside has very serious consequences, including the lasting trauma when you leave.
-This talk, based on my book, is about all the things that often get left out when we talk about life inside.
+This talk is about all the things that often get left out when we talk about life inside.
 Not just how bad it can get for us, but for our families and our free world selves, but also what is needed to help those reconnecting with the free world or still stuck inside.

 Read More +